aeonic-dev/aeonic-dev/README.md

 Hey, I'm Nic!

-I'm a 3d artist, motion designer and developer based in the US currently pursuing an AAS in Digital Gaming & Simulation.
+I'm a 3D motion graphics artist, designer & developer based in the US.
+I'm currently pursuing a Bachelor's in Computer Science at the University of Central Florida.

 You can reach me at [io@aeonic.design](mailto:io@aeonic.design).<br>